Women Forward (2021-2022)

 - Fédération des Maisons Familiales Rurales

-A socio-professional training was implemented where the 184 youngsters undergo training in automotive mechanics, hairstyling, organic agriculture, cooking and catering.
-As a result, several youngsters were able to be employed in different sectors they did trainings.
+A socio-professional training was initiated, where 184 youngsters learned about automotive mechanics, hairstyling, organic agriculture, cooking and catering.
+As a result, several youngsters were able to find employment in different sectors.

 - SOS Femmes